Understanding Indecent Exposure Charges in Michigan

 Being accused of indecent exposure in Michigan can be frightening, confusing, and deeply embarrassing.
-If you’re wondering, “What is the charge of indecent exposure in Michigan?” understanding some of the intricacies of Michigan’s indecent exposure laws is the first step if protecting yourself if your facing an indecent exposure or aggravated indecent exposure charge.
-The first thing to know is that there are 2 crimes covered under Michigan’s indecent exposure law: indecent exposure and aggravated indecent exposure.
+If you’re wondering, “What is the charge of indecent exposure in Michigan?” understanding some of the intricacies of Michigan’s indecent exposure laws is the first step in protecting yourself if you’re facing an indecent exposure or aggravated indecent exposure charge.
+There are 2 crimes covered under Michigan’s indecent exposure law: indecent exposure and aggravated indecent exposure.

 Understanding Michigan Indecent Exposure Laws

-In Michigan, indecent exposure is taken seriously, and the law covers more than what most people expect.
+In Michigan, indecent exposure (IE) is taken seriously, and the law covers more than what most people expect.
 While many think of it as intentionally flashing someone in public, the legal definition is broader.
-With formerly incarcerated people facing a 30% unemployment rate and a 29.8% higher risk of developing depression, context, intent, and who witnessed the act all play a big role in how these cases are charged and prosecuted.
+It includes any exposure of one’s genitals, whether intentional or not.

 Common Types of Indecent Exposure Cases in Michigan

 Indecent exposure charges in Michigan can result from a surprising range of situations, with some being clear-cut and others surprising.
-Most people think of indecent exposure as someone deliberately being naked in public, but the law is more complex.
 Some of the most common kinds of indecent exposure cases include:

 • Public urination.
 Even though it’s often considered a minor offense, public urination in view of others can lead to indecent exposure charges.